tijlleenders/ZinZen-scheduler/documentation/technical/Project-Structure.md

 We can also run the tests in a javascript environment as WASM=module using Deno as javascript runtime.
 The entrypoint for these tests is tests/deno_tests.ts, and it can be run by executing ./scripts/deno_tests.sh.
 This is meant as an integration test to see everything runs fine in a javascript context.

+The tests are divided into 3 testsets: stable, broken and experimental.
+Stable tests always run.
+The other 2 testsets can be run by providing the right feature flags (see Cargo.toml)